src47/multibax-sklearn/README.md

 - *algorithms.py, helper_subspace_functions.py*: User algorithms for materials and chemical discovery.
 - *metrics.py*: Implementation of the Number Obtained and Posterior Jaccard Index metrics.

+## Citation

+Please cite "_Targeted materials discovery using Bayesian algorithm execution_" (arxiv link to come) if this repository was useful to your research!

 ## References

 Methodology in this repo builds on InfoBAX [1] and Multi-point BAX [2]